 The Portland Bureau of Transportation (PBOT) has launched the Vision Zero dashboard to maintain transparency about street safety improvements, automated enforcement, community engagement, and more.
 This page explains what data is included, how to use the dashboard, and descriptions of each section.

 The linked interactive map displays speed limits for streets in Portland.
 Map data provided may not reflect unknown, recent, or pending changes, and the City of Portland assumes no liability for errors or omissions.
 Please email us for questions or corrections.

-Investigations by traffic engineers for non-urgent safety concerns related to pedestrians, people biking or taking transit, speeding drivers, speed limits in general, traffic safety around schools, visibility, signage, signal timing.
-The 823-SAFE team at the Portland Bureau of Transportation (PBOT).
+Information from the Portland Bureau of Transportation (PBOT) on how to submit requests for review of non-urgent safety concerns related to pedestrians, people biking or taking transit, speeding drivers, speed limits, traffic safety around schools, visibility, signage, and signal timing.

 Order FREE Vision Zero materials from the Portland Bureau of Transportation (PBOT) to help educate family, friends, neighbors, your school, or your organization about Vision Zero, Portland's commitment to eliminate serious and fatal traffic injuries in Portland.

 Safe Ride Home is a partnership between the Portland Bureau of Transportation (PBOT), taxis, transportation network companies (like Lyft and Uber), the Portland Police Bureau, and bar owners to offer reduced-cost rides on targeted holidays and events to prevent people driving under the influence.

 Streetlights make it easier for people to avoid crashes and can reduce the incidence of crashes at specific locations.
 Better street lighting is critical for Portland to meet its Vision Zero goal to eliminate traffic deaths and serious injuries.